 Students will also look at the Racial State, anti-Semitism and the treatment of Jews.
 They will finish off looking at the impact of the Second World War.

 Component 3: Historical Investigation – Personal study of approx. 100 years

 Students also have to complete a personal study based on a topic of student’s choice.
 This has to take the form of a question in the context of approximately 100 years.
 This will culminate in a 3000-3500 word essay.

 How will I be assessed?

-There are two written exams at the end of Y13 both 2 hours 30 minutes long for the Tudors and Nazism topics.
-Three questions (one compulsory) worth 80 marks which makes up 40% of the A Level.
+There are two written exams at the end of the second year both 2 hours 30 minutes long for the Tudors and Nazism topics.
+Three questions (one compulsory) worth 80 marks which make up 40% of the A Level.
 The personal study is a 3000-3500 word essay worth 40 marks which makes up 20% of A Level.
 This is marked by teachers and moderated by AQA.